Doncaster rifleman joins NATO's mission in Afghanistan

 Warren has previously served with 4th Battalion The Rifles in Al-Asad, Iraq.

-When asked about how his experience there differed to his current deployment he said: “The people are very friendly, it is different as its very busy and congested in Kabul whilst in Iraq it was less urban and less populated.
+When asked about how his experience there differed to his current deployment he said: “The people are very friendly, its different as its very busy and congested in Kabul whilst in Iraq it was less urban and less populated.

 “The job is still force protection, but the tempo is a lot higher here.”